heliomar-pena/i18n-populator/CONTRIBUTING.md

   -  We are currently working on some projects related to i18n translation generator in order to improve the way you create i18n translations the most possible.
 Projects in mind are:
     1. Landing Page to explain easily the idea to developers.
     2. Documentation Page in order to improve the doc of the project and make more easier the use of it.
-    3. Visual Studio Code Extension in order of create a user interface for users that doesn't feels comfortable with CLI Commands.
-Feel free of collaborate in any of them!
-Any help is appreciate!
+    3. Visual Studio Code Extension in order to create a user interface for users that doesn't feel comfortable with CLI Commands.

+Feel free to collaborate on any of them!
+We would appreciate any help!